alangnclvs/dio-python/README.md

 # ATM

 A Python-based simulator for essential banking actions including deposits, withdrawals, and balance inquiries.
-The program comes in two versions: a basic version, a plus version, and an oriented-objects version.
+The program comes in three versions: a basic version, a plus version, and an oriented-objects version.

 ### Basic Version